Guide to HR Compliance

 Transparency is key when it comes to compliance.
 Your employees should be able to review notices from an easily accessed location.
 By maintaining this level of transparency, you allow others to hold you accountable, which means less risk of error and noncompliance penalties.

-Organizations by nature are unique, so naturally, not everyone can be placed into the same category.
-That’s why BerniePortal Compliance allows you to distribute notices to specific groups of employees.
-Customize these notices to the specific needs of your organization while staying compliant with workforce regulations.
+Each organization is different.
+BerniePortal Compliance allows HR to distribute customized notices to specific groups of employees, which helps fulfill the needs of your organization while staying compliant with workforce regulations.

-Compliance can be a major stressor for employers and HR professionals alike.
-You’ve made the effort and checked all the boxes, but that doesn’t necessarily mean that you have the proper proof of compliance.
 Without proof of compliance, your company may be subject to some hefty fines and penalties.
-BerniePortal Compliance documents all notices, acknowledgments and downloadable PDF versions of each signed notice in order to help you prove your compliance.
+BerniePortal Compliance documents all notices, acknowledgments, and downloadable PDF versions of each signed notice in order to help you prove your compliance.

 Tired of spreadsheets?
 Our notices solution allows administrators to track the number of views and signatures collected for each distributed notice without any extra effort.
 Keep track of overall and individual participation with documentation of each employee agreement without leaving your computer.

-Your employees have a lot on their plates, so you may need to send a reminder or two.
-Not only does BerniePortal track the employees who have not completed their notices, but it also allows you to send reminders to those who have not completed their notices.
+Not only does BerniePortal make note of the employees who haven’t completed their notices, but it also allows HR to send reminders to keep teammates on track with compliance needs.
 This functionality saves time because it allows employers to send reminders in bulk directly from their BerniePortal dashboard page.